It’s an exciting and unpredictable time to be in digital media planning – especially in the agency world.

 Watching the game is just part of the whole experience, sparking new messaging and engagement opportunities.

-Creative agency case study: YW Istanbul
+Creative & media agency case study: YW Istanbul

-Digital media planning is (re)finding its feet
+Digital media planning is finding its footing

 With all the challenges facing today’s media planners, one cornerstone rule should stay top of mind: keep consumer interests at the core.